 If you require medical care when our medical centre is closed please call the National Home Doctor Service on 13 74 25.

-TLC Primary Care is a bulk billing service at Noble Park, Donvale and Frankston North so we will bill Medicare directly for your medical or allied health service.
-TLC Primary Care's locations at Belmont and Clifton Hill are mixed billing services, so fees will be charged at the discretion of your treating doctor.
-In order to bulk bill Medicare directly we require you to present a valid Medicare Card at each appointment.
+TLC Primary Care - Armstrong Creek is a mixed billing practice, so fees will be charged at the discretion of your treating doctor.
+In order to bill Medicare directly, we require you to present a valid Medicare Card at each appointment.
 If you do not hold a current Medicare Care Card, consultation fees will be charged at the discretion of your treating General Practitioner.